top of page

 Social Prescribing:

-• We are also the lead and support organisation for 10 Health and Wellbeing Community Referral Sites in Cork and Kerry.
+We are the lead and support organisation for 10 Health and Wellbeing Community Referral sites in Cork and Kerry.
 The HSE funds this community-based Health and Wellbeing Community Referral Program through the Cork/Kerry HSE Health & Wellbeing.
 This project is a tremendous success due to the dedication of our Link Workers and the National FRC Mental Health Promotion Project's administrative effectiveness.

-• As a mental health promotion organisation, we support and promote other mental health not-for-profit organisations and governmental agencies across Ireland that provide mental health and wellbeing services, resources, training and awareness campaigns free of charge to the public.
+As a mental health promotion organisation, we support and promote other mental health not-for-profit organisations and governmental agencies across Ireland that provide free mental health and wellbeing services, resources, training and awareness campaigns to the public.

 bottom of page